European and International Lighting Legislation

 The EU lighting legislation, which came in effect in 2009, has several stages.
 The relevant dates, and the incandescent bulbs the law bans, are as follows:

 The dates above apply to non-directional bulbs.
 These spread their light evenly in all directions.
 There are also exceptions to the law.
-Special purpose incandescent bulbs such as oven lights, for example, need to remain on sale because at the moment, energy-efficient replacements are unavailable.
+Special purpose incandescent bulbs such as kitchen appliance light bulbs, for example, need to remain on sale because at the moment, energy-efficient replacements are unavailable.

 EU lighting legislation also covers: